The Plague of “Contraceptive Imperialism”

-Once the national legislature approves contraception for “family planning purposes,” the population controllers flood the nation with pills, IUDs, abortifacients such as Norplant, and, most lethal of all, the `family planning’ experts who maintain a hawk-like vigilance to insure that nothing goes awry.
+2. Once the national legislature approves contraception for “family planning purposes,” the population controllers flood the nation with pills, IUDs, abortifacients such as Norplant, and, most lethal of all, the “family planning” experts who maintain a hawk-like vigilance to insure that nothing goes awry.
 Human rights abuses become rampant as quotas are imposed and workers are awarded bonuses for recruiting women into birth control programs.

-During the third step, the host State, which is now largely footing the bill, joins the massive propaganda campaign.
-Its objective is to convince the people to abandon their `backward’ and `unsophisticated’ lifestyles and embrace the idea that unlimited sex without children is desirable.
-The population controllers begin to agitate for abortion on demand, since the number of “unwanted pregnancies” skyrockets due to frequent contraceptive failures.
+3. In the third step, the host State, which is now largely footing the bill, joins the massive propaganda campaign.
+Its objective is to convince the people to abandon their “backward” and “unsophisticated” lifestyles and embrace the idea that unlimited sex without children is desirable.
+The population controllers begin to agitate for abortion on demand, since the number of “unwanted pregnancies” skyrockets due to frequent contraceptive failures.1

 Pope John Paul’s 1987 encyclical Sollicitudo Rei Socialis demonstrates the Church’s understanding of the tactics employed by the Culture of Death:

-Article 15 of Humanist Manifesto II states that “It is the moral obligation of the developed nations to provide birth control techniques to the developing portions of the globe.”
+By contrast, Article 15 of Humanist Manifesto II states, “It is the moral obligation of the developed nations to provide birth control techniques to the developing portions of the globe.”

 Obviously, contraceptive imperialism is, by its very nature, racist, and transmits loud and clear to the people of developing nations that we simply don’t care about them.
-As Indian Nobel Prize winner Amartya Sen said, “Promoting a family planning first strategy can send a message to poor people: `Wish you weren’t here’.”
+As Indian Nobel Prize winner Amartya Sen said, “Promoting a family planning first strategy can send a message to poor people: ‘Wish you weren’t here.’”2

 If we truly cared about the people of less-developed nations, we would redirect the billions we spend each year on population control into authentic economic development that would help alleviate extreme poverty and suffering.